0xSero/partisia-docs/docs/node-operations/start-running-a-node.md

 configure and register your node for higher paying services.

 If you have completed the reader and baker part of the guide you can do (given sufficient tokens) any combination of the other services, including multiple oracles on the same node.
-All nodes

 | **Required MPC token balance** | **Available Node service** | **Service consist of**                            |
 |----------------------------|------------------------------|---------------------------------------------------|